swati-sharma14/Resting-Pandas/README.md

 ## Getting Started

-To explore the Resting Pandas application and its various features, please refer to the PDF documents in the main branch.
+To explore the Resting Pandas application and its various features, please refer to the PDF documents in the main branch. <br>
 Each document provides valuable insights into the development process and the considerations taken to create an effective solution for sleeping issues.

 ## Feedback and Contributions